MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 The scanner can inspect any files that Windows can index, by using iFilters that are installed on the computer.
 Then, to determine if the files need labeling, the scanner uses the Office 365 built-in data loss prevention (DLP) sensitivity information types and pattern detection, or Office 365 regex patterns.
 Because the scanner uses the Azure Information Protection client, it can classify and protect the same [file types](../rms-client/client-admin-guide-file-types.md).

 You can run the scanner in discovery mode only, where you use the reports to check what would happen if the files were labeled.
 Or, you can run the scanner to automatically apply the labels.
-You can also run the scanner to discover files that contain sensitive information types, without configuring labels for conditions that apply automatic classification.
+For the preview version only, you can also run the scanner to discover files that contain sensitive information types, without configuring labels for conditions that apply automatic classification.

 Note that the scanner does not discover and label in real time.
 It systematically crawls through files on data stores that you specify, and you can configure this cycle to run once, or repeatedly.

-Specific to the current general availability version of the scanner:
+Specific to the preview version of the scanner:

 - By default, only Office documents are protected rather than all file types.
 The full list of Office file types supported is listed in the [admin guide](../rms-client/client-admin-guide-file-types.md#file-types-supported-for-protection), in the **File types supported by Office** table.

     To change this default behavior, for example, to generically protect other file types, you must manually edit the registry and specify the additional file types that you want to be protected.
 For instructions, see [File API configuration](../develop/file-api-configuration.md) from the developer guidance.
 In this documentation for developers, generic protection is referred to as "PFile".

 - You can specify which file types to scan, or exclude from scanning.
-To restrict which files the scanner inspects, define a file types list by using [Set-AIPScannerScannedFileTypes](/powershell/module/azureinformationprotection/Set-AIPScannerScannedFileTypes).
+To restrict which files the scanner inspects, define a file types list by using [Set-AIPScannerScannedFileType](/powershell/module/azureinformationprotection/Set-AIPScannerScannedFileType).

 - You can configure the scanner to inspect files for all sensitive information types, or apply a default label without any file inspection.
 [More information](#using-the-scanner-with-alternative-configurations)